Welcome to the Lost City of Trellech Project

 Take a look at some pictures or watch Stuart explaining the history of the well below:

 The 2017 season will start in March and run until the end of October.
 During that time work on the site will be on some of the weekends and everyday for four weeks from Saturday 15th July to Sunday 13th August 2016 inclusive.
 The dates of the summer digs for the following years are below.

 - 2017 - Saturday 15th July to Sunday 13th August

 - 2018 - Saturday 14th July to Sunday 12th August

 Volunteers are always welcome.
 If you wish to volunteer, please contact me using the details on the Contact page.

 Students: Those wishing to volunteer please contact me via e-mail or phone the details of which can be found under the Contact Me page.
-It is free to attend the excavation, there is no charge but donations are welcome.
-Camping is available on site at a cost of £3 per person per night.
-All payment to be made prior to attending the excavation.
-If camping is not your style, a list of here.
+The cost for attending is £50 for the first week and then £4 per day thereafter.
+Payments can be made prior to attending or when you arrive.

 School groups are encouraged to visit and join in the excavations.
-Again there is no charge for educational groups but donations are welcome to help fund the excavations.
+There is no charge for educational groups but donations are welcome to help fund the excavations.